seleniumQuery/seleniumQuery/README.md

 Below you will find the list of current jQuery functions, by category, divided among supported and not supported by seleniumQuery.

 Looking for a function not listed below?
-The functions we did not add in the list below were either considered not applicable (like `jQuery.noConflict()` or `.data()`) or of no use (as the [Ajax](http://api.jquery.com/category/ajax/) functions: why would anyone want to issue an Ajax function through selenium?
+The functions we did not add in the list below were either considered not applicable (like `jQuery.noConflict()` or `.data()`) or of no use (as the [Ajax](http://api.jquery.com/category/ajax/) functions: why would anyone want to issue an Ajax function directly/explicitly through selenium?
 Usually, ajax in selenium is related to waiting for the browser to end Ajax calls.
-For that, check the `.waitUntil` property and its functions).
+For that, check the `.waitUntil` and `.queryUntil` properties and their functions).

 ##[Attributes](http://api.jquery.com/category/attributes/)